|Funding for:||UK Students, EU Students|

 We are seeking talented candidates with :

 Successful applicants will be based at Nottingham and will:

 Research will be conducted under the supervision of Dr Louise Brown and Prof. Andy Long.

 Successful applicants will receive a tax free bursary of up to £19,000 p.a. (equivalent to £23,000 gross p.a.) and tuition fees for three years, subject to satisfactory research progress.
-Due to funding restrictions, the position is only available for UK and EU applicants only.
+This funding is for UK and EU applicants only.
 Candidates should be available to start on, 1st April 2019, 1st July 2019 or 1st October 2019.

 How to apply: